-Interior of the Regla church with its ornate high altar are views of the bay.
-The humble interior includes an ornate golden altar into which is incorporated the figure of the dark-skinned Virgen.
-The Liceo Artístico y Literario was opened by José Martí in 1879 with a famous speech on Cuban independence.
-Guanabacoa  Havana. 🔼 100,000. 🚃 After its foundation in 1607, this town became an obligatory port of call for the slave traffic, which explains its fame as a city associated with Afro-Cuban culture.
-Its name, of Indian origin, means "land of many waters"∙ there are several springs in this area The Mano Poderosa in which at one time the Guanabacoa encouraged wealthy Municipal Museum Habaneros to build homes here.
+Interior of the Regla church with its ornate high altar an ornate golden altar into which is incorporated the figure of the dark-skinned Virgen The Liceo Artístico v Literario was opened by Iosé Martí in 1879 with a famous speech on Cuban independence. ### Havana, 🚯 100,000, 🚃 After its foundation in 1607, this town became an obligatory port of call for the slave traffic, which explains its fame as a city associated with Afro-Cuban culture.
+Its name, of Indian origin, means "land of many waters": there are several springs in this area The Mano Poderosa in which at one time encouraged wealthy Municipal Museum Habaneros to build homes here.
 Today.

 Guanabacoa is proud of its Colonial houses and of having been the birthplace of three leading 20th-century Cuban musicians: pianist and composer Érnesto Lecuona. singer Rita Montaner, and chansonnier Ignacio Villa, better known as Bola de Nieve.
 Guanabacoa has several interesting churches.
-Of these, the Ermita de Potosi in particular is well worth a visit.
-Built in 1644, it is one of the oldest and most original Colonial period churches.
-The interesting Museo Municipal de Guanabacoa, located in a well-restored Colonial house, illustrates the history of the town.
+Of these, the Frmita de Potosí in particular is well worth a visit Built in 1644 it is one of the oldest and most original Colonial period churches.
+The interesting Museo Municipal de Guanabacoa located in a well-restored Colonial house illustrates the history of the town.
 The dominant figure is that of Pepe Antonio, the local hero in the struggle against the British in the 18th century.
 The museum places particular emphasis on the santería and Palo Monte religions and on the rituals of the Abakuá cult (see p23).
-An impressive piece in this section is the Mano poderosa, a multicoloured wooden sculpture that stands approximately 1 m (3 ft) high.
-According to legend, the sculpture belonged to a woman who was able to make contact with the dead.
-Traditional Afro-Cuban events are sometimes held in the courtyard.
-Museo Municipal de Guanabacoa Calle Martí 108, esq.
+An impressive piece in this section is the Mano poderosa. a multicoloured wooden sculpture that stands approximately 1 m (3 ft) high.
+According to legend. the sculpture belonged to a woman who was able to make contact with the dead Traditional Afro-Cuban events are sometimes held in the courtvard.
+Museo Municipal de Guanabacoa the Guanabacoa Calle Martí 108, esq.
 Versalles.
-Tel (7) 979 117. ☐ 10am-6pm Tue-Sat, 9am-1pm Sun.
-[7] [6] Cojímar  Havana. 🚮 20, 100. 🚹 Hotel Panamericano Resort, (7) 951 000.
-A charming village with onestorey wooden houses - often with a garden, small porch and courtyard at the back - Cojímar was once inhabited only by fishermen.
+Tel (7) 797 9117.
+10am-6pm Tue-Sat, 9am-1pm Sun.
+16 6 Cojímar 8 Havana.
+A 20,100.
+Hotel Panamericano Resort, (7) 766 1010.
+A charming village with onestorey wooden houses often with a garden, small porch and courtyard at the back - Cojímar was once inhabited only by fishermen.
 Now there are also many elderly people, including writers and artists, who have chosen to leave the capital for a more peaceful life.
-In the 1950s however, there was only one author to be seen on the streets of Cojímar: Ernest Hemingway.
-Many of LA VIRGEN DE REGLA The Virgin of Regla has been the patron saint of fishermen and .
-Havana since 1714.
+In the 1950s however, there was only one author to be seen on the streets of Cojimar: Ernest Hemingway.
+Many of I A VIRGEN DE REGI A The Virgin of Regla has been the patron saint of fishermen and Havana since 1714.
 The Neo-Classical sanctuary dedicated to her contains an icon of a dark-skinned Virgin holding a white child that the faithful call "La Negra".
 The icon's origins are not known but one legend suggests it acquired its colour while being taken across the Black Sea.
 The statue was brought from Spain by a hermit in 1696, and in the 1900s was watched over by a certain Panchita Cárdenas. whose modest home next to the church is now open to worshippers.
 For followers of

-La Virgen de Regla, the protector of fishermen santeria the Virgen de Regla is also Yemayá, the patroness of the sea and mother of all men, to whom food, flowers, candles and sweets are offered.
+La Virgen de Regla, the protector of fishermen santería the Virgen de Regla is also Yemayá, the patroness of the sea and mother of all men, to whom food, flowers, candles and sweets are offered.
 On her feast day (Sep 8) the icon is borne through the town.